 It is not unusual for warm waters to break off from the Gulf Stream and bring some unexpected fish into northeast waters, so don't be surprised to see some very unusual catches in the next two weeks.
 The hurricane that just passed pushed the Gulf Stream and brought swordfish, sharks, mahi mahi, dolphin and even tarpon to our water.
 The temps out there are up to 78 degrees !

 Stripe bass are hitting well again on the beach front of Plum Island.
-The Parker River Wildlife area is the place
+The Parker River Wildlife area is the place to go and use worms and clams.

 Locally Bill Taubert has done very well of late catching trout up to 17 inches in the Squannacook.
 The castmaster has worked well in deep pockets.
 Taubert said he has not had a "skunking" in 10 days.
 In some holes he has been able to see a half dozen fish swimming around.